Accurate and efficient numerical calculation of stable densities via optimized quadrature and asymptotics: Stable distributions

 \subsection{Series and asymptotics}

 Fortunately, there are series and asymptotic expansions for Zolotarev's $\vct{M}$-parameterization which nicely compliment the integral representations above.
 Specifically, they yield accurate results for very small and large $x$.
-Zolotarev derived series and asymptotic expansions for the $\vct B$-parameterization in~\cite{zolotarev_1986}, and in the following, we will derive similar representations for the $\vct M$-parameterization valid in the general case.
+Zolotarev derived series and asymptotic expansions for the $\vct B$-parameterization in~\cite{zolotarev_1986}, and in the following, we will derive similar representations for the $\vct M$-parameterization valid in the general case\footnote{After the publication of this article, we were made aware of related prior work on asymptotic expansions in \cite{teimouri2008stable}.}.

 \begin{lemma} Let $\alpha \neq 1$, $\beta \in [-1,1]$, $\zeta = -\beta \tan( \pi \alpha/2)$, and

 Then for any $n \in \N$,

 \end{lemma}